justindeguzman/locstor/README.md

 	Locstor.set('me', person);
 	Locstor.get('me'); // returns an object
 	```

+- **Older Browser Support**

+	Older browsers do not natively support HTML5 Local Storage.
+Locstor.js automatically checks if localStorage is compatible with your current browser.
+If it detects localStorage is incompatible, the library falls back to cookies.
+But don't worry, **even with older browsers, locstar.js works exactly the same.**

-	**There's a lot more features than that.
-Check out the API to read about the rest of them!**
+	***There's a lot more features than that.
+Check out the API to read about the rest of them!***

 <a id = 'API'></a>API
 -----------------------------------------